zeroc-ice/ice-builder-xcode/README.md

 ### Homebrew

-You can install Ice Builder for Xcode using Homebrew by running the follow commands:
+You can install Ice Builder for Xcode using Homebrew by running the following commands:

     brew tap zeroc-ice/tap
     brew install ice-builder-xcode